Tufin/oasdiff/BREAKING-CHANGES.md

 If you don't use the `x-extensible-enum` in your OpenAPI specifications, nothing changes for you, but if you do, oasdiff will identify breaking changes related to `x-extensible-enum` parameters and properties.

 ### Deprecating APIs
-OASDiff allows you to [deprecate APIs gracefully](API-DEPRECATION.md) without triggering a breaking-change error.
+oasdiff allows you to [deprecate APIs gracefully](API-DEPRECATION.md) without triggering a breaking-change error.

 ### Optional Breaking-Changes Checks
 You can use the `--include-checks` flag to include the following optional checks: